jasonelliots/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    forEach loops through each item in an array but does not automatically create a new array and does not need return. .Map loops through each item in an array but it DOES automatically create a new array and needs return- used primarily for manipulating data.

 2. Explain the difference between a callback and a higher order function.

+    A higher order function is a function that takes in a callback as an argument and a callback is a function that gets used in a higher order function.

 3. What is closure?

+    Closure gives child functions the ability to reach ‘out’ and access information in their parent level scope, but parents can not reach ‘in’ and access child level scope.
+Closure allows us to basically group functions with a certain hierarchy.

 4. Describe the four rules of the 'this' keyword.

+    Window Binding - used if no other rules are specified.
+Default ‘this’ refers to this window.
+    Implicit Binding - most common.
+Whenever the function is invoked, ‘this’ refers to whatever is left of the date.
+Only used for objects with methods.
+    Explicit Binding - ‘this’ is directly defined within () with call, apply, or bind New Binding - when a new object for a constructor function is created, ‘this’ refers to that new object.

 5. Why do we need super() in an extended class?

+    We need super() in an extended class to tell the class which parameters to carry over from the function you are extending.

 ### Task 1 - Project Set up